 Peleg Thomas Fields and Shoreline

 In January 2015, Mary White donated her 8.6 acre property, the former Peleg Thomas Farm, along Southern Harbor to North Haven Conservation Partners and North Haven Sustainable Housing (NHSH).
-NHSH, together with Southern Harbor Elder Services, intend to develop its three acre parcel to include an adult family residential care facility using the existing farmhouse.
+NHSH, together with Southern Harbor Elder Services, has developed its three acre parcel to include an adult family residential care facility using the existing farmhouse.
 NHCP is working closely with both organizations to maintain the remaining 5.6 acres for the enjoyment of the eventual residents, their families and the community.
+Currently, there is a mowed path leading to the outer point.

 Ted and Hope Sage donated a conservation easement to North Haven Conservation Partners in February 2017 cover nearly 10 acres of their in-town property.
 Visitors to the easement area will see the care that Ted has taken in managing the woods and creating trails for the last couple of decades.
 NHCP will work with Ted and Hope to maintain this beautiful forest and trails.